UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_21.md

 Advantages include:

 -   Easy to understand and interpret.
 -   Simply hyperparameter 𝑘 (`n_neighbors`) controlling the fundamental trade-off.
     -   lower 𝑘 is likely producing an overfit model and higher 𝑘 is likely producing an underfit model.
 -   Given the simplicity of this algorithm, it can surprisingly learn very complex functions given enough data.
 -   𝑘-Nearest Neighbours we don’t really do anything during the fit phase.

 Some disadvantages often include:

 -   Can potentially be quite slow during prediction time which is due to the fact that it does very little during training time.
 During prediction, the model must find the distances to the query point to all examples in the training set and this makes it very slow.
 -   Scaling must be done when using this model, which will be covered in module 5.

 ---

-# Let’s apply what we learned\!
+# Let’s apply what we learned!

 Notes: <br>